These Christmas shopping tips don’t take much effort, but they can save you a bundle on all your holiday shopping this season!

 Gift Cards and Rebates

-Kroger stores give extra fuel points when you buy gift cards.
-Check your rewards points on store reward cards or credit cards.
+For instance, Kroger stores sometimes give you extra fuel points when you buy gift cards.

 These strategies are guaranteed to save you a bundle of cash this year.